hossam-create/Mnbara-Platform/docs/legal/PLAIN_LANGUAGE_LEGAL_COPY.md

 If you're a traveler delivering items:

-- **Verify your identity first** — We need to confirm who you are before you can deliver.
+- **Verify your identity first** â€” We need to confirm who you are before you can deliver.
 This protects everyone.
-- **Know the customs rules** — Different countries have different rules about what you can bring in.
+- **Know the customs rules** â€” Different countries have different rules about what you can bring in.
 It's your responsibility to know them.
-- **Take photos** — When you deliver, take a photo as proof.
+- **Take photos** â€” When you deliver, take a photo as proof.
 This protects you if there's ever a question.
-- **Payment comes after delivery** — We hold the money safely until the buyer confirms they got their item.
+- **Payment comes after delivery** â€” We hold the money safely until the buyer confirms they got their item.
 Then you get paid.

 ---

 ### Payments and Fees

 **Before (Legal):**
-> MNBARA charges fees for certain services.
+> mnbarh charges fees for certain services.
 All fees are disclosed before transactions.
 Payment processing is handled securely through our approved payment providers.

 **After (Plain Language):**

 **What It Costs**

-- **We show you fees upfront** — Before you complete any transaction, you'll see exactly what you're paying.
+- **We show you fees upfront** â€” Before you complete any transaction, you'll see exactly what you're paying.
 No surprises.
-- **Your payment is secure** — We use trusted payment providers to keep your money safe.
+- **Your payment is secure** â€” We use trusted payment providers to keep your money safe.
-- **We take a small cut** — That's how we keep the platform running.
+- **We take a small cut** â€” That's how we keep the platform running.
 The exact amount depends on the transaction type, and we always show it before you pay.

 ---

 ### Dispute Resolution

 **Before (Legal):**
-> In case of disputes between buyers and sellers, MNBARA provides a resolution process.
+> In case of disputes between buyers and sellers, mnbarh provides a resolution process.
 Our decisions in dispute cases are final and binding.

 **After (Plain Language):**